When a couple is dating they only have two possible endings: Staying together or breaking up.

 15 And if any was not found written in the book of life, he was cast into the lake of fire."
 (Revelation 20:14-15)

-(Revelation chapter 20 ended with people whose name was not in the book of life going into the lake of fire.
-Your name is either written in the book of life, or it isn't; there are only two options.
-Then chapter 21 begins with...)
+(Revelation chapter 20 ended with people whose name was not in the book of life.
+Those people were sent into the lake of fire.
+Your name is either written in the book of life, or it isn't; there are only two options.)

 "1 And I saw a new heaven and a new earth: for the first heaven and the first earth are passed away; and the sea is no more.